-They consist of a cleartext signed ELF file, named from the UUID of the TA and the suffix .ta.
+They consist of a ELF file, signed and optionally encrypted, named from the UUID of the TA and the suffix .ta.
 They are built separately from the OP-TEE core boot-time blob, although when they are built they use the same build system, and are signed with the key from the build of the original OP-TEE core blob.

-Because the TAs are signed, they are able to be stored in the untrusted REE filesystem, and tee-supplicant will take care of passing them to be checked and loaded by the Secure World OP-TEE core.
-Note that this type of TA isn't encrypted.
+Because the TAs are signed and optionally encrypted with scripts/sign_encrypt.py, they are able to be stored in the untrusted REE filesystem, and tee-supplicant will take care of passing them to be checked and loaded by the Secure World OP-TEE core.